harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 }
 ```

-- In the example above, since
+- In the example above, since `square()` is called with a constant expression `5`, the result is computed at compile time.

+#### Interaction with non-constant initializers

 - `constexpr` is not part of an expression's type, so it is not deduced by `auto`.
 - If you use `auto` without `constexpr` and the initializer is not a constant expression (but the function itself is `constexpr`), the type will still be deduced, but the result may be computed at runtime rather than compile time.
 For example,